 We know it’s exciting and tempting to rush out to shop for a new pet but to save you time, money and potential disappointment, please review our ALGPR – Accommodation Guide BEFORE splashing out on something that might not be suitable or pass the home visit.
-Without a suitable sized home for the guinea pigs, an adoption is unable to proceed.
-We have to adhere to the RSPCA criteria on this so must ensure our adopters do too.

 You can download our ALGPR – Adoption Application Form here.
 If you can’t meet the charity’s criteria, particularly when it comes to size of accommodation and where it will be housed, perhaps you should re-think whether guinea pigs are the right pets for you.

 We ask that you don’t turn up to look at the guinea pigs without reviewing these first.
 We are usually short staffed by volunteers who need to focus on cleaning and feeding the piggies in our care and we don’t hear from 8 out of 10 on spec visitors so maybe you can understand that our time is precious.
 Most rescues are the same.
 It’s not that we don’t want you to adopt, rather that we don’t have the people power to show on spec visitors around.

 But once we have your application or have started an email dialogue, we’ll be more than happy to see you.

 All the information you need should be on the website, but if you have any further queries, please contact us.

 1. Email us your completed Application Form to email@example.com.
 We will review your application and get back to you as soon as possible with any queries.